Analyzing and Improving the Image Quality of StyleGAN: Image quality and generator smoothness

 To avoid explicit computation of the Jacobian matrix, we use the identity $\JJT_\ww \yy = \nabla_\ww (g(\ww)\cdot \yy)$, which is efficiently computable using standard backpropagation \cite{Dauphin2015}.
 The constant $a$ is set dynamically during optimization as the long-running exponential moving average of the lengths $\lVert\JJT_\ww \yy\rVert_2$, allowing the optimization to find a suitable global scale by itself.

 Our regularizer is closely related to the Jacobian clamping regularizer presented by Odena et~al.~\cite{Odena2018}.
 Practical differences include that we compute the products $\JJT_\ww \yy$ analytically whereas they use finite differences for estimating $\mathbf{J}_\ww \boldsymbol{\delta}$ with $\ZZ \ni \boldsymbol{\delta} \sim \mathcal{N}(0, \mathbf{I})$.
-It should be noted that spectral normalization \cite{Miyato2018B} of the generator \cite{Zhang2018sagan} only constrains the largest singular value, posing no constraints on the others and hence not necessarily leading to better conditioning.
+It should be noted that spectral normalization \cite{Miyato2018B} of the generator \cite{Zhang2018sagan} only constrains the largest singular value, posing no constraints on the others and hence not necessarily leading to better conditioning. \FINAL{We find that enabling spectral normalization in addition to our contributions\,---\,or instead of them\,---\,invariably compromises FID, as detailed in \refappspectralnorm{}.}

-In practice, we notice that path length regularization leads to more reliable and consistently behaving models, making architecture exploration easier.
-Figure~\ref{fig:pplhistograms}b shows that path length regularization clearly improves the distribution of per-image PPL scores.
-Table~\ref{tab:main}, row~\arch{d} shows that regularization reduces PPL, as expected, but there is a tradeoff between FID and PPL in \textsc{LSUN Car} and other datasets that are less structured than \textsc{FFHQ}.
-Furthermore, we observe that a smoother generator is easier to invert (Section~\ref{sec:proj}).
+In practice, we notice that path length regularization leads to more reliable and consistently behaving models, making architecture exploration easier. \FINAL{We also observe that the smoother generator is significantly easier to invert (Section~\ref{sec:proj}).} Figure~\ref{fig:pplhistograms}b shows that path length regularization clearly tightens the distribution of per-image PPL \FINAL{scores, without pushing the mode to zero.} \FINAL{However, Table~\ref{tab:main}, row~\arch{d} points toward a tradeoff between FID and PPL in datasets that are less structured than \textsc{FFHQ}.}